Sophic Logo gordian knotLung Cancer Clinical Trials Intelligence

 Key Inclusion

-• Histologically documented non-squamous locally advanced unresectable or metastatic NSCLC
+• Histologically or cytologically documented locally advanced or metastatic NSCLC

-• No prior systemic anticancer therapy for advanced/metastatic non-squamous NSCLC
+• No prior systemic anticancer therapy for locally advanced or metastatic NSCLC

 Key Exclusion